Conservation of Momentum

 When two objects collide and stick together (like two cars crashing and becoming tangled), they move off together with a combined velocity.

-Example: a car with mass of skids on ice at a velocity of , collides with a stationary car of mass and they stick together and move off.
-If we assume that this collision happens in a closed system (no external forces so no friction), we can work out the speed at which the cars move using conservation of momentum:
+Example: A car with mass of skids on ice at a velocity of colliding with a stationary car of mass .
+They stick together and move off together.
+We can use conservation of momentum to calculate the speed of the cars after the collision.

 The car is stationary, so it has a momentum of before the collision.